CoactiveAI/sum-estimation-public/README.md

 # SumEstimation

 **SumEstimation** is a framework for estimating the sum of scores across large-scale embedding datasets using a variety of sampling strategies.
-It is designed to support both approximate and hybrid estimation techniques across multiple similarity functions (KDE, Softmax, Ball Counting, Sigmoid) and dataset types (image or text embeddings).
+It is designed to support both approximate and hybrid estimation techniques across multiple similarity functions (KDE, Softmax) and dataset types (image or text embeddings).

 ## Motivation